After 16 years of retirement and family life, Patti Smith marked her return to full-length live music performance with this Toronto show.

 “Live! … Live!… Live!… Live!… Live!… ”

 Even 16 years later, it’s rather overwhelming to recall this moment.
-As I stood watching this woman on that stage — a person who had recently lost two of the most important people in her life, in a life that from most accounts seemed like one she truly wanted — who now had to start all over again with two small children and without her beloved partner-in-crime, not even trying to mask her sorrow and loss yet not letting it derail or roadblock her, instead zealously championing defiance through possibility over defeat through submission, I started thinking about my own problems.
+As I stood watching this woman on that stage — a person who had recently lost two of the most important people in her life, in a life that from most accounts seemed like one she truly wanted — who now had to start all over again with two small children and without her beloved partner-in-crime, not even trying to mask her sorrow and loss yet not letting it derail or roadblock her, instead zealously championing defiance through possibility over defeat, I started thinking about my own problems.
 I suddenly felt like a whiny putz.

 She very well could have been self-directing, trying to will herself through it all in the face of tragedy.
 But whether this speech was personal or populist in intent, she made one hell of a spokesperson for the concept of not being crushed, not being discouraged.
 Of acknowledging the darkness but refusing to be felled by it.
-And this is what I truly needed to hear at this time in my life from someone who couldn’t have been better positioned to deliver it to me.
+And this is what I truly needed to hear, and see, at this time in my life from someone who couldn’t have been better positioned to deliver it to me.

 It was a transformative, viscerally draining experience for me.